When does Copilot beat Cursor?

 This keeps the strongest buying arguments and the real trade-offs together before you move deeper into pricing or rollout detail.

-Copilot Pro at $10 per user per month is half the price of Cursor Pro, which changes the default for individuals who want solid coding help without an agent-first premium.
+Copilot Pro at $10 per user per month is still half the price of Cursor Pro, but buyers now need to think in GitHub AI Credits for agent, chat, Spark, and premium-model usage.

 Copilot Business at $19 per seat per month undercuts Cursor Teams by $21 per seat, creating a large spread for bigger engineering orgs.